ipfs-cluster/ipfs-cluster-website/content/documentation/guides/pinning.md

 When working with a large number of pins, it is important to keep an eye on the state of the pinset, whether every pin is getting correctly pinned an allocated.
 This section provides in-depth explanations on how pinning works and the different operations that a cluster peer can perform to simplify and maintain the cluster pinsets.

-<div class="tipbox tip">For clarity, we use <code>ipfs-cluster-ctl</code> commands, but every one of them is using an HTTP REST API endpoint from the cluster peer, so all commands can be performed directly against the API.</div>
+<div class="tipbox tip">For clarity, we use <code>ipfs-cluster-ctl</code> commands, but every one of them is using an HTTP REST API endpoint from the cluster peer, so all commands can be performed directly against the API.
+If you add the <code>--debug</code> argument, you can inspect the respective HTTP REST API calls being performed. </div>

 * [Adding files](#adding-files)
 * [Pinning CIDs](#pinning-cids)